 The nursing curriculum is designed to progress logically from simple to more complex material and builds continuously on knowledge and skills from previous courses.
 All nursing courses must, therefore, be taken in sequence so that students achieve increasing levels of professional competency.
-A minimum grade of C+ is required in all of the natural sciences and mathematics courses (BI213, BI214, BI219, CH151, MA103) and all nursing courses for progression to the next courses in the sequence.
+A minimum grade of C+ is required in all of the natural sciences and mathematics courses (Bl213, Bl214, Bl219, CH151, MA103) and all nursing courses for progression to the next courses in the sequence.
 Students may earn less than a C+ in or withdraw from only one nursing (NU prefix) course only one time to remain in the program.
-To remain in the program, a student who earns less than a C+ in a nursing course must repeat the course and must earn a grade of C+ or better in the first repeat of the course.
-If a student withdraws from a nursing course, the course may be taken only one additional time and the student must achieve a grade of C+ or better.
 The prerequisite requirements listed for each nursing course (courses with a NU prefix) must be successfully completed prior to enrollment in the nursing course.
 The student must maintain a 3.00 overall GPA to remain in the B.S.N. program.
-In addition, a minimum weighted average grade of 77 in all quantitative testing (e.g., a weighted average of all quizzes, exams and standardized testing) must be earned by the end of all nursing courses that have at least 50% of the final grade based on quantitative testing (e.g., unit, midterm, and/or final exams; guizzes and standardized testing).
 To graduate from Georgian Court University with a B.S.N., the student must meet the following requirements: (a) the overall GPA must be 3.00 or higher with no nursing courses below the grade of a C+; and (b) the nursing GPA must be 3.00 or higher.
 The nursing GPA is derived from the final course grade received in all nursing (NU prefix) courses and is calculated using the same GPA formula that is used by the university for the overall GPA.